jacksors/QuotesBot/README.md

 Outputs a random quote from the user-specified quotes channel.
 Optionally, mention a user to get a random quote attributed to them.
 ### +numquotes @user
 Outputs the number of quotes that the person mentioned has attributed to them.
+### +delquote quote
+This deletes a quote from the database.
+To use, type +delquote (original message from quotes channel).
+For example, if there were a quote "This is a quote" @User, to delete it from the database you would run +delquote "This is a quote" @User.
+Note that, if you copy and paste the message, you may have to retype the author in order for it to work.
+Also, the quote is only deleted from the database and not the quotes channel in your server.
+In order to run this command, you must have the role "QuotesBot Admin".
 ### +setquoteschannel
 Type this in the channel you wish to be your servers quotes channel.
 In order to run this command, you must have the role "QuotesBot Admin"
 ### +delquoteschannel